Oho it can't describe the feeling and the way you lied,

 - Author Appeal: McCluskey definitely has more than a passing interest in Joan Of Arc.

-- Genre Roulette: Not usually, but Crush is all over the place in stylistic terms, with everything from straight synthpop ("Secret"), to rock ("88 Seconds in Greensboro") to avant-garde ("Crush"), to Baroque Pop ("La Femme Accident") to some weird pop + rockabilly + horn section mash-up ("Bloc Bloc Bloc").
+- Genre Roulette: Not usually, but Crush is all over the place in stylistic terms, with everything from straight synthpop ("Secret"), to rock ("88 Seconds in Greensboro") to avant-garde ("Crush"), to Baroque Pop ("La Femme Accident") to the weird pop + rockabilly + horn section mash-up seen in Junk Culture ("Bloc Bloc Bloc").

 - Green Aesop: "Electricity" advocates the use of solar power.